wely/DevCamp/HOL/dotnet/07-bot/readme.md

 To develop a bot on your machine you need the `Bot Application` template for Visual Studio and the `Bot Framework Emulator`.
 To test your bot once it has been deployed to Azure you will need `ngrok`.

-1. The SDK is available as a NuGet package and as open source on GitHub.

 1. The easiest way to install the `Bot Application` template is via the Visual Studio 2015 `New Project` dialog.
 Select `Online` and enter `Bot` in the search box.
 Select `Bot_Application`.
 Create a new project by clicking `OK` and the template will be installed.

     ![image](./media/2017-07-12_10_49_00.png)

     If you are using Visual Studio 2017 download the [Bot Application template](http://aka.ms/bf-bc-vstemplate) and install the template by saving the .zip file to your Visual Studio 2017 project templates directory.
-The Visual Studio 2017 project templates directory is typically located here: `%USERPROFILE%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#\`.
+The Visual Studio 2017 project templates directory is typically located here: `%USERPROFILE%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#\ `.

-1. We will use the locally installed `Bot Framework Emulator`.
-Your bot can also be integrated into a website, reached via Skype and many other channels.
-You can configure the channels via the bot's blade in the Azure portal.
+1. We will use the locally installed `Bot Framework Emulator` to test our bot.
+Once the bot is registered it can also be tested in the Bot Framework Portal.
+There you can configure the channels your bot will support.
+It can be integrated into a website, reached via Skype and many other channels.

 1. To install the `Bot Framework Emulator`, download the current version from the [release page](https://emulator.botframework.com/) and execute the setup.

     ![image](./media/2017-07-12_11_50_00.png)

-1. Download the current version of [ngrok](https://ngrok.com/) and extract the `.exe` file to your Desktop.
+1. `ngrok` is a tunneling software that allows you to debug a remotely hosted bot.
+Download the current version of [ngrok](https://ngrok.com/) and extract the `.exe` file to your Desktop.

     ![image](./media/2017-07-12_13_48_00.png)